 - Knowledge of some of the major barriers to learning such as learning disabilities

 - Knowledge of ways to encourage learning such as the use of learning styles and multiple intelligences

 - Having an awareness of the unique needs of each learner in order to tailor instruction and learning materials to his or her needs

 - Holding regular “check ins” with learners to find out which learning activities and materials were the most helpful for them

 The role of the literacy practitioner, whether a paid staff person or a volunteer, is critical to learner retention.
 Literacy practitioners are vital to the creation of a supportive, welcoming and effective learning environment for adult students.
 Luckily, we work in a very caring profession, where practitioners tend to be extremely supportive.
-In fact, OLC’s “Seeing the Need; Meeting the Need” found that of the learners who dropped out of their literacy programs, none of them cited “Staff not supportive” as their reason for leaving.

 It is impossible to overstate the importance of caring and skilled practitioners to learner retention and success.
 For example, in“Retention through Redirection” (produced by the College Sector Committee for Adult Upgrading) adult learners reported that practitioners were the most important overall positive influence in helping them make progress.